Tax Calculator

 2. Enter your taxable pay, which is your income less any applicable exemptions like HRA, LTA, etc. (If you want to see how much tax you owe based on the previous tax slabs)

-Otherwise, simply input your pay, that is, your income without taking advantage of any exemptions like HRA, LTA, professional tax, etc. (If you're interested in learning what your tax obligation is under the new tax slabs)
+3. Otherwise, simply input your pay, that is, your income, without taking advantage of any exemptions like HRA, LTA, professional tax, etc. (If you are interested in knowing what your tax obligation is under the new tax slabs)

-3. In addition to your taxable income, you must include information on your interest income, rental income, house loan interest paid for properties that are rented out, and self-occupied property loan interest paid.
+4. In addition to your taxable income, you must include information on your interest income, rental income, house loan interest paid for properties rented out, and self-occupied property loan interest paid.

-7. To calculate your tax liability, select 'Calculate.'
+8. To calculate your tax liability, select 'Calculate'.
 A comparison of your pre-budget and post-budget tax liabilities (old tax slabs and new tax slabs) will also be available.

 Note: You can enter '0' in any field that is not applicable.